The AI Paradox: 4 Reasons Why Making Work Cheaper Creates More of It

 | 2025+ | Knowledge work | More projects, more experiments, more innovation |

-We don't do less work when things get efficient.
-We discover we've been massively under-investing in all the things worth doing.
+We don't do less work when things get cheaper.
+We discover there was more worth doing than we had the capacity for.

 The Critical Question